There are a number of bodies, collectively known as the National Church Institutions (NCIs), which undertake work for

 The NCIs are separate legal entities, but they are a common employer.
 The present arrangements were established under the National Institutions Measure 1998.
 The seven NCIs are:

-The Church of England Central Services (HR, Finance, IT, Legal, Data Services, Communications)
+- The Church of England Central Services (HR, Finance, Technology, Data Services, Internal Audit, Giving, Projects, Legal and Communications)

 The majority of NCI staff are based at Church House in Westminster, Lambeth Palace and the Lambeth Palace Library, and Bishopthorpe Palace near York.